Clara Mamet: Career

 Mamet became legally emancipated at 15 so she could leave high school at 16 to pursue her career to become a playwright and actress.
 She started auditioning for acting parts when she was 14, but "nobody had ever hired me before.
 So I thought I'd hire myself" by writing roles.
 Mamet wrote, directed and starred in her first film, Two-Bit Waltz (2014), a semi-autobiographical movie with William H. Macy, her mother Rebecca Pidgeon, and Jared Gilman.
 Mamet has also written plays, Paris and The Solvit Kids, the latter co-written with Jack Quaid.

-In 2012, alongside with her half-sister Zosia Mamet, launched a folk music duo project called The Cabin Sisters.
+In 2012, along with her half-sister Zosia Mamet, she launched a folk music duo project called The Cabin Sisters.
 In April, they both played live in The Bowery Electric in New York City.
 In 2013, The Cabin Sisters launched a Kickstarter to fund the shooting of their first music video for their song, "Bleak Love".
 The campaign was unsuccessful and ended on June 9th, raising only $2,783 out of their requested budget of $32,000.

 In September 2015, it was revealed Mamet had been cast in Neighbors 2: Sorority Rising.